Building a complete application to test with end-users

 - From the Webapp view, click on the ACTIONS button of the menu in the top-right corner, to publish the webapp to a Dashboard.

-- From the Dashboard view, add other “tiles” to the page, such as a Text tile with instructions on how to use the webapp, and a Scenario tile displayed as a button to run the Commit Edits Scenario discussed above.
+- From the Dashboard view, you can add other “tiles” to the page, such as a Text tile with instructions on how to use the webapp, or a Scenario tile displayed as a button to run the Commit Edits Scenario discussed above.
 You can also adjust the layout.

 - Reporting Dashboard: